RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 STEMlab 125-14 Low Noise has additional linear power regulators that reduce the noise on the fast analog outputs.
 This is the only difference between the two boards.
 You can find more information in the :ref:`STEMlab 125-14 Low Noise documentation <top_125_14_LN>`.

+All Gen 2 boards are Low Noise by default.

 Is the STEMlab 125-14 board in the "Calibrated kit" calibrated?